MayouKurayami/KK_HSceneOptions/README.md

 - **Auto equip sub-accessories (SubAccessories)** - Auto equip sub-accessories at the start of H **(Default: false)**

-- **Auto Voice Time (AutoVoiceTime)** - Sets the frequency at which the female will randomly speak.
-From roughly 7 to 60 seconds.
-Set to the lowest value to disable this feature (female will speak at original frequency).

 - **Disable Hiding of Male Body When Groping (DisableHideBody)** - If enabled, the male body will not be hidden when touching the girl during sex or service.
 Enable this if you don't want the male body suddenly disappearing when you touch the girl **(Default: false)**

 - **Hide shadow casted by female limbs and accessories (HideFemaleShadow)** - Hide shadow casted by female limbs and accessories.
 This does not affect shadows casted by the head or hair **(Default: false)**